mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 ### Rebalancing

-This is one scenario where using the optional "any German unit can call for indirect fire" rule might make a lot of sense.
+This is one scenario where using the optional ``any German unit can call for indirect fire'' rule might make a lot of sense.

+If allowing any German unit to call in any artillery is to liberal, allow platoon level units to call in the lighter artillery and mortar units, and limit the SPA indirect fire to command posts.
+The command posts, in turn, could be allowed to call fire while ``mounted'' on halftracks.

-Alternatively, or long with allowing all Germans to call in fire, reduce the number of mines and blocks allowed to the Russians.
+Alternatively, or along with allowing all Germans to call in fire, reduce the number of mines and blocks allowed to the Russians.

 One of the difficulties the Germans have in all scenarios with Russian